DKajiyama/Research-Progress/Research Overview.md

 ## **1. Sampling Design**

 - Uses a **two-stage sampling strategy**:
-  - **Stage 1:** Select organizations (e.g., university, company, city hall) as **primary sampling units (clusters)**.
+  - **Stage 1:** Select organizations (e.g., university, company, city hall) as primary sampling units (clusters).
   - **Stage 2:** Randomly sample individuals within each selected organization.

 - Rationale:
   - Real-world social networks are **sparse**, and randomly sampling individuals across the entire population would result in most pairs being **Strangers**.
-  - By sampling within organizations, the framework **increases the likelihood of observing existing social ties** (strong or weak).
+  - By sampling within organizations, the framework increases the likelihood of observing existing social ties (strong or weak).
-  - The two-stage design allows the framework to **strategically adjust the density of observed ties**, capturing a **balanced range of strong to weak ties**.
+  - The two-stage design allows the framework to strategically adjust the density of observed ties, capturing a balanced range of strong to weak ties.

-- Participants are further divided into **online survey sessions (20–30 people each)** due to tool limitations and respondent burden.
+- Participants are further divided into online survey sessions (20–30 people each) due to tool limitations and respondent burden.

 ---